Skip to main content

 Who do you work with?

 Freelancing allows you to choose your projects from the variety on the market.
-The situation is slightly different if you work in a team with other freelancers.
+The situation is slightly different if you are working in a team with other freelancers.

-In a company providing individual contracts to its contributors, you don't get to choose the team you collaborate with.
+In a company providing individual contract to their contributors, you don't get to choose the team you collaborate with.
 It's the decision of the organization to select the best fit based on qualification criteria.

 If you are running your own business, you choose who you work with.
-Small business owners can interact with people who inspire and help them grow.
+Small businesses can interact with people that inspire them and help them grow.

 If a particular business partner fails to perform up to your standards, you can negotiate and make a switch.
-If a client creates more trouble than profit, you can disengage or handle the situation as you wish.
+If a client is creating more trouble than profit, you can disengage and handle the situation on your own.

 Working online is the future, regardless of the form it takes.
-We should learn to conform to the new work circumstances to become successful and content.
+We should learn to conform to the new circumstances, and that will help us be successful and content.

 Comments